-For this analysis, we relied on data from multiple sources, the primary one being the Scandinavian large carnivore database Rovbase 3.0 (rovbase.se and rovbase.no; last extraction: 2022-06-15).
+For this analysis, we relied on data from multiple sources, the primary one being the Scandinavian large carnivore database Rovbase 3.0 (rovbase.se and rovbase.no; last extraction: 2023-05-26).
 This database is used jointly by Norway and Sweden to record detailed information associated with large carnivore monitoring, including, but not limited to, non-invasive genetic sampling (NGS) data and dead recoveries.
 In the following sections, we describe the various types of data used in the analysis.

 Non-invasive genetic sampling The Norwegian Nature Inspectorate (Statens Naturoppsyn, SNO) has primary responsibility for the collection of bear scat and hair in Norway.
-This is often accomplished through targeted collection of samples via snow tracking, visits to recently used dens and in connection with depredation investigations and observation reports from the public.
+This is often accomplished by the regional coordinators for large carnivore monitoring and documentation (RCLC) and a network of local large carnivore contacts (LLC) through targeted collection of samples via snow tracking, visits to recently used dens and in connection with depredation investigations and observation reports from the public.
 In addition, samples are collected by hikers, landowners and others throughout the year, as well as by hunters in the fall.
-All samples were analysed with 8 microsatellite markers and a marker for gender determination.
+All samples were analysed with 8 microsatellite markers and up to three markers for gender determination.
 Samples identified as bear were assigned an individual identity (individual ID) if 6-8 markers and gender were confirmed based on reliability thresholds for the given method: heterozygous loci must have 2 approved replicates, while homozygous loci must have 3 approved replicates.
 If an individual has been detected 3 or more times previously, only two approved replicates of homozygous result were required.
 For samples where 3-5 markers met the requirements, an individual ID was assigned if the DNA profile matched an already known individual in the database.
 For all new individuals, an additional 4 bear-specific microsatellite markers were used: G1D, G10B, Mu15 and G1A (Andreassen et al., 2012), so that the complete genetic profile consists of 12 STR markers.
 For further details on the DNA analysis procedure see Tobiassen et al. (2011), Andreassen et al. (2012) and Fløystad et al. (2019).
+Details about the bear non-invasive sampling data collected in Norway in 2022 and its DNA analysis can be found in (Brøseth et al., 2023).

 Dead recoveries In Scandinavia, all brown bears killed legally (e.g., legal hunting, management kills, defense of life and property) have to be reported to the management authorities (Statsforvalteren or SNO in Norway and Länsstyrelserna or the police in Sweden).
-Although some mortalities due to other reasons (e.g., natural deaths, vehicle and train collisions, illegal hunting) are also reported, an unknown proportion remains undetected.
+Although some mortalities due to other causes (e.g., natural deaths, vehicle and train collisions, illegal hunting) are also reported, an unknown proportion remains undetected.
 Tissue is collected from all reported dead bears for DNA extraction and analysis.
 DNA from dead bears, if genotyped, can be linked with NGS data via individual IDs and provide definite information about the fate of individuals.
 Dead recoveries associated with geographic coordinates also provide additional information for the estimation of individual locations, especially valuable for individuals with few or no NGS detections (Dupont et al., 2021).
-Because bears detected in Norway can be recovered dead in Sweden, we incorporated all bears recovered dead within 50 km from the Norwegian border in the analysis.

-Observation reports in Skandobs We used all observation records in the Skandobs database that were recorded during the bear monitoring seasons since 2012 (skandobs.se, skandobs.no; last extraction: 2022-06-09).
+Observation reports in Skandobs We used all observation records in the Skandobs database that were recorded during the bear monitoring seasons since 2012 (skandobs.se, skandobs.no; last extraction: 2023-05-03).
 Skandobs is a web application that allows anyone to register observations (e.g. visual, tracks, faeces, etc.) of bears, lynx (Lynx lynx), wolves, and wolverines in Scandinavia.
-This data currently consists of more than 20 000 records of possible large carnivore observations.
+This data currently consists of more than 80 000 records of possible large carnivore observations.
 Although most observations are not verified, they offer the best available proxy for spatio-temporal variation in opportunistic effort.